Joern314/GWB19-Data/compare/wiki_all_new_full.md

 - Manipulation of Will: A necromancer can not outright mind control a person.
 However by summoning the ghosts of the Rift a sort of post-hypnotic suggestion can be laid on people, by ghosts whispering into people's ears and minds ideas, feelings or courses of action of the necromancer's will.
 (3 acts for spells + 2 for secret)

-###### Summoning

-Under the use of runes taught by the Sorcerer and consumption of magical energies a ghost can be raised straight from the Rift.
-However planar travel tends to muddle the mind, even of the dead, so any answers ghosts summoned this way are to be taken with a grain of salt and they may object to be torn out of the afterlife and spells they are employed for may be less potent.

 ##### Necrurgy

 /u/Gwydion-Drys